 This National Park is in Florida.
 The Tortugas National Park is located 70 miles west of key west.
 This National Park is a cluster of 7 islands surrounded by water.
-The National Park can only be accessed by a Ferry, sea boat, or charted plane.
+The National Park can only be accessed by Ferry, sea boat, or charted plane.

 The most popular sight you can visit at this National Park is Fort Jefferson.
-This Fortress was built in the 18 th century.
+This Fortress was built in the 18 century.
 This fort was built with 16 million bricks in total.
 Take a tour around the fort and explore the history that sticks with the fort.